Add the reading teacher minor to your education major, and you'll be eligible for a reading teacher endorsement on your Illinois teaching license.

 - CIEP305: Reading Teacher Practicum (3 credit hours)

-- TLSC 300B: Professional Learning Community for Reading Teacher Candidates (3 credit hours)
+- TLSC 300: Professional Learning Community for Reading Teacher Candidates (3 credit hours) OR equivalent course as determined by Advisor.

 Required Illinois Testing